graphhopper/graphhopper/docs/core/ch.md

 A prepared graph can also be used for normal graph traversal IF you use chGraph.getBaseGraph().

 If CH is enabled multiple vehicles will work.

+Details about the edge-based version of CH, that also allows taking into account turn costs and restrictions can be found [here](./edge-based-ch.md).